- Publications & Insights

 - Chambers and Partners ranked Cornelius in Band 4 in the Banking and Finance category in Kenya in 2023 and as Up and Coming 2022 in the same category.
 In 2023, Cornelius was also ranked as Up and Coming in the Real Estate category in Kenya.

-- In 2017, Legal500 listed Cornelius as a Recommend Lawyer for both Real Estate and Construction and Banking, Finance and Capital Markets.
+- Legal 500 ranked Cornelius as a Leading Individual for Banking, Finance and Capital Markets and Real Estate and Construction in Kenya for 2023.
+In 2017, Legal500 listed Cornelius as a Recommend Lawyer for both Real Estate and Construction and Banking, Finance and Capital Markets.

 “Cornelius Kigera is solution-oriented and always finds a way out of complex situations.”